Inferno (1953 film): Critical response

 Inferno loses something when not seen in 3-D as intended when released, nevertheless it remains as a taut survival thriller.
 It makes good use of 3-D, in fact it does it better than most other such gimmicky films ...
 The desert photography by Lucien Ballard is stunning.

 Revival screenings

 On February 1, 2013, Inferno was shown in digital 3-D in a double feature with Man in the Dark (1953) in the Noir City Film Festival at the Castro Theater in San Francisco.

 Home media

-Inferno has been made available on Hulu in anaglyph 3D (not its native format).

-Inferno was released as a 3D Blu-ray disc, from an excellent print, first from Panamint in Scotland and later by Twilight Time in the United States.
+Inferno has been made available on Hulu in anaglyph 3D (not its native format), and was released as a 3D Blu-ray disc in the UK by Panamint, and in the United States by Twilight Time.

 Remake

 Inferno was remade for television in 1973 as Ordeal, with Arthur Hill in the Robert Ryan part and Diana Muldaur and James Stacy as his would-be murderers.